caplin/caplin-dev-tools/patch-loader/README.md

 # patches-loader

-a js module patches loader for Webpack
+A js module patches loader for Webpack